 Making the decision to go to college can raise some financial questions.
-Will you be able to afford your education?
-Can you make payments while you attend?
 What if it costs more than you think you can afford?
 How do you know if you are eligible for financial aid?
 What kind of financial aid can you receive?
-How can you minimize your debt at the completion of your program?
-At Center for Advanced Legal Studies, we are committed to helping each student understand college financing and how to best get all the funding they are eligible to receive.
+At Center for Advanced Legal Studies, we are committed to helping each paralegal student get all the funding they are eligible to receive.

 Your first step to apply for financial aid is to complete the FAFSA (Free Application for Federal Student Aid).
 The key word here is FREE.
 It can be intimidating at first glance, but if you go in prepared to research and spend a little time, you will realize how easy it can be.
 Don’t ever pay anyone to complete the FAFSA for you.